Typeclasses for (semi)groups and monoids #

 - lemmas required for instances.

-For basic lemmas about these classes see Algebra.Group.Basic
+For basic lemmas about these classes see Algebra.Group.Basic.

-We also introduce notation classes SMul
+We also introduce notation classes SMul and VAdd for multiplicative and additive

 actions and register the following instances: